When Breathing Feels Impossible and No One Has Answers

 Frequently Asked Questions About VCD and EILO

-No, though they share symptoms, including shortness of breath, chest tightness, and wheezing.
-The key difference is where the problem originates: asthma involves the lower airways, while VCD involves the larynx (voice box).
-Many people with VCD are prescribed inhalers that don't help because the airway restriction is happening above the lungs.
+No. Although VCD and asthma share symptoms—including shortness of breath, chest tightness, and noisy breathing—they are different conditions.
+The key difference is where the airway narrowing occurs: asthma affects the lower airways in the lungs, while VCD affects the voice box (larynx).
+Because of this, some people with VCD are prescribed inhalers that provide little relief because the airway restriction is occurring above the lungs.

 Ready to Breathe Easier?